sergeybe/angdroid/trunk/README.txt

 To build, you should use Ant 1.8.1.
 See here http://ant.apache.org/.

-1. Edit build.properties file and set ndk-location and sdk-location properties:
+1. Edit ant.properties file and set ndk.dir and sdk.dir properties:

 ...
-ndk-location=/home/user/Java/android-ndk-r5b
+ndk.dir=/home/user/Java/android-ndk-r5b
-sdk-location=/home/user/Java/android-sdk-linux
+sdk.dir=/home/user/Java/android-sdk-linux
 ...

-The ndk-location and sdk-location properties should point to Android NDK and Android SDK.
+The ndk.dir and sdk.dir properties should point to Android NDK and Android SDK.

 2. To build the Angband debug apk file, execute: